Onboarding & Booking Redesign

 Designing for Planners

 The booking interface had been built around what was technically available, not how people actually schedule their lives.
-Four targeted changes, each addressing a specific failure the research had surfaced.

 The booking interface had been built around what was technically available, not how people actually schedule their lives.
-Four targeted changes, each addressing a specific failure the research had surfaced.

 Old Booking UI